arm-hpc-user-group/tutorial-neoverse/guides/cluster.md

 #### Job scheduler: Slurm

 The clusters are configured to run the `Slurm` scheduler, a common HPC scheduler that many will already be familiar with.
-For those new to `Slurm` this [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) may be useful.
+For those new to Slurm this [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html) may be useful.

 #### Job submission

 The Arm Cluster has only queue configured - `graviton`.
 ```
 $ sinfo
 PARTITION AVAIL  TIMELIMIT  NODES  STATE NODELIST
-c6gn*         up   infinite      4  idle~ c6gn-dy-c6gn16xlarge-[1-4]
+graviton*    up    4:00:00     32  idle~ graviton-dy-nodes-[1-32]
 ```

 There are multiple options of job submission, but our simpliest option is via the `srun` command.
 This command takes as arguement a script, which it will execute on the desired resource.